Miles Green

 Miles Green is a village in the civil parish of Audley Rural, in the Newcastle-under-Lyme district, in the county of Staffordshire, England and is about 5 mi north west of Stoke-on-Trent.
-The population as taken at the United Kingdom Census 2011.
-In 2020, Miles Green has about the population of 500-800+.
+In 2021 it had a population of 865.

 Miles Green Statistics

 Owner & Rental Statistics

 Miles Green has a higher rate of home ownership, either outright or via a mortgage than the national average, which suggests that Miles Green is a relatively affluent area.
 Approximately 35.2% of people living in Miles Green own their own house, compared to 30.6% in England.
 In addition, 33.9% have a mortgage on their home while only 0.4% share a home.
 Renting of houses in Miles Green consists of only 18.8% shared renting and only 10.5% private or other renting.

 Miles Green General Health Statistics

 The respondents of a Census were asked to rate their health.
 These are the results for Miles Green.
 The percentage of residents in Miles Green rating their health as 'very good' is less than the national average.
 Also the percentage of residents in Miles Green rating their health as 'very bad' is more than the national average, suggesting that the health of the residents of Miles Green is generally worse than in the average person in England.
 When it comes to health, 44.65% of residents reported very good health conditions, 34.48% good health conditions, and 14.37% reported fair health conditions while 5.10% and 1.40% reported bad and very bad health conditions, respectively.